 The secret of a powerful conversation is to align message and level of seniority.
 But it’s also effective to be seen as a peer they can trust!

 My ultimate guide to lead through trust.
-All you need to know to be an influent and popular leader.
+All you need to know to be a confident and influential leader.
 Get it now (it’s FREE!)

 4. Don’t forget that “it could work”